fucusy/yii2-blog/WORK.LOG.md

 check the result:
 add the project to apache listen document root, brower "http://localhost/code/web/index.php" to check whether yii is installed sucessfully

+2015-06-03：
+configure the database connection in file /code/config/db.php